dingqy/EEE102-Assessment4-Backstage/README.md

 * Map has been built in the std library and it can be created directly.
 * The user returned in the vector contains all the detailed information except username and password.
 #### 10. bool bookReserve(Book book, User user)
-* Notice: this method first need to use searchBook() to get the bookId of the book
+* Notice: When using this method, please firstly use searchBook() to get the bookId of the book
 * Return true if book is reversed
 #### 11. bool deleteBook(Book book)
-* Notice: this method first need to use searchBook() to get the bookId of the book
+* Notice: When using this method, please firstly use searchBook() to get the bookId of the book
 * book: bookId
 * Return true if book is deleted
 #### 12. bool deleteUser(User user)
-* Notice: this method first need to use searchUser() to get the Id of the user (Should not use login())
+* Notice: When using this method, please firstly use searchUser() to get the Id of the user (Should not use login())
 * user: Id
 * Return true if user is deleted
 #### 13. int getFine(Book book)
-* Notice: this method first need to use searchBook() to get the bookId of the book
+* Notice: When using this method, please firstly use searchBook() to get the bookId of the book
 * This method should be used before return the book
 * Return integer of whether the book need to be paid for delay
+#### 14. void exit()
+* Close the sqlite
 ### Class User
 * addBookBorrow() and addBookReserve() should be used after Console.addBookBorrow() or Console.bookReserve()
 * Otherwise, you need to search or login the user again to get the newest information